All Episodes

 Many people know that Barack Obama's father was from Kenya, his mother from Kansas, but an intriguing sliver of his family history has received almost no attention until now.

-It appears that four bears of his white mother owned slaves, according to a genealogical research and census records.
+It appears that forebears of his white mother owned slaves, according to a genealogical research in census records.

 That would mean it's his hobby for those of you in Rio Linda.

-Not only that, um we we also have uh have found out that uh Wright Wisner's research identifies two other presidential candidates, John McCain of Arizona and John Edwards of North Carolina, as descendants of slave owners.
+Not only that, We also have found out that Wright Weisner's research identifies two other presidential candidates, John McCain of Arizona and John Edwards of North Carolina, as descendants of slave owners.

 Three of McCain's great-great-grandfathers in Mississippi owned slaves, including one who owned 52 slaves in 1860.